xandratxan/template-library/docs/source/index.rst

 TemplateLibrary provides a template for a GitHub repository to host a Python library project.
 For now, only the documentation of the latest version is available.

+Dummy text to force docs workflow to run.

 .. grid:: 2
    :gutter: 3
    :class-container: sd-text-center